chanakyaitgithub/Emocare-/README.md

 ### 3. Emotion Regulation and Paraphrasing
 - Detects and addresses emotionally charged conversations.
 - Promotes positive dialogue and reduces conflict through paraphrasing.
-- Paraphasing tool detects the emotion in a sentence and rephrases it.
+- Paraphrasing tool detects the emotion in a sentence and rephrases it.

 ### 4. Group Chat Management
 - Supports group chats for team collaboration.